Isabel-prime/isabel-prime.github.io/_pages/teaching.md

 {% include base_path %}

+#### Private tutoring

+In 2022, I am available for private WACE tutoring in mathematics (Methods and Specialist), physics, and chemistry.
+I am based in Perth, Western Australia with sessions held either online or in-person.
+I am also available to tutor motivated year 7-10 students in maths and science.
+Inquiries to [isabellongbottom@gmail.com](mailto:isabellongbottom@gmail.com); please include your year level, subject, desired location and availability.

+#### Teaching experience

 ### At the ANU as a demonstrator:

 * (S2 2021) [MATH2322](https://programsandcourses.anu.edu.au/2022/course/MATH2322), Advanced Algebra 1: Groups, Rings and Linear Algebra